MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/case-management-scenario/case-authoring-introduction.md

 1- How to author your first case.

-2- What are the authoring tools available to you.
+2- What are roles and variables.

 Overview